hetznercloud/terraform-provider-hcloud/website/docs/r/load_balancer_service.html.md

 - `protocol` - (string) Protocol the health check uses. `http`, `https` or `tcp`
 - `port` - (int) Port the health check tries to connect to.
 Can be everything between `1` and `65535`.
-- `interval` - (int) Interval between health checks, in seconds.
+- `interval` - (int) Interval how often the health check will be performed, in seconds.
-- `timeout` - (int) Timeout of a health check attempt if there is no response, in seconds.
+- `timeout` - (int) Timeout when a health check try will be canceled if there is no response, in seconds.
-- `retries` - (int) Number of tries a health check will be performed until a target is listed as `unhealthy`.
+- `retries` - (int) Number of tries a health check will be performed until a target will be listed as `unhealthy`.
 - `http` - (list) List of http configurations when `protocol` is `http`.

 (health check) `http` supports the following fields: